Hauyne: Appearance

 Haüyne crystallizes in the isometric system forming rare dodecahedral or pseudo-octahedral crystals that may reach 3 cm across; it also occurs as rounded grains.
 The crystals are transparent to translucent, with a vitreous to greasy luster.
 The color is usually bright blue, but it can also be white, grey, yellow, green and pink.
 In thin section the crystals are colorless or pale blue, and the streak is very pale blue to white.

 Optical properties

 Haüyne is isotropic.
 Truly isotropic minerals have no birefringence, but haüyne is weakly birefringent when it contains inclusions.
-The refractive index is 1.50; although this is quite low, similar to that of ordinary window glass, it is the largest value for minerals of the sodalite group.
+The refractive index is 1.50, and although this is quite low, similar to that of ordinary window glass, it is the largest value for minerals of the sodalite group.
 It may show reddish orange to purplish pink fluorescence under longwave ultraviolet light.

 Physical properties

 Cleavage is distinct to perfect, and twinning is common, as contact, penetration and polysynthetic twins.
 The fracture is uneven to conchoidal, the mineral is brittle, and it has hardness 5 1/2 to 6, almost as hard as feldspar.
 All the members of the sodalite group have quite low densities, less than that of quartz; haüyne is the densest of them all, but still its specific gravity is only 2.44 to 2.50.
 If haüyne is placed on a glass slide and treated with nitric acid HNO_{3}, and then the solution is allowed to evaporate slowly, monoclinic needles of gypsum form.
 This distinguishes haüyne from sodalite, which forms cubic crystals of chlorite under the same conditions.
 The mineral is not radioactive.